-This page covers frequently asked questions in regards to our services, questions that most customers have asked us over the years of providing exemplary construction services in the Scottsdale area.
+This page covers frequently asked questions in regards to our services, questions that most customers have asked us over the years of providing exemplary construction services in the Paradise Valley area.
 If you don’t see the answer you are looking for, please contact us directly and we will address your issues personally.

 How close do you stay to time lines and budgets?